Zors AI - Franchise Territory Management Platform Logo

 • Disaster and emergency response data – Population impact reports for hurricanes, wildfires, and other disasters.

-As outlined above, there is a lot of data available from the U.S. Census Bureau.
 The ZORS franchise territory mapping software is constantly evolving and adding new data based on customer demand.
 Our goal is to find the right balance where the user experience is not negatively effected by data overload.
-For that reason, our core software focuses on key indicators and report building based on this data.
+We focus on key indicators and report building based on this data.